This site is optimised for

 The ESG&EC proudly endorses the following products and services for their professional, nutritional, therapeutic and social cohesion values ..

 The Central Coast schooner impost has been rising faster than Sydney house prices and has been a boon to those astute insiders who got in early on the crypto bandwagon.
-BEERcoin has an estimated worth in excess of AUD60 million (1 Entrance Hotel Resch's schooner = 1/10,001 BEERcoin).
+Beercoin has a market capitalisation in excess of AUD60 million (1 Entrance Hotel Resch's schooner = 1/10,001 Beercoin).

 Wallets will be issued to eligible members in a market sensitive manner and at President Love's discretion.